-The phenomenon of corona is accompanied by a hissing sound, production of ozone, power loss and radio interference.
-The higher the voltage is raised, the larger and higher the luminous envelope becomes, and greater are the sound, the power loss and the radio noise.
+The phenomenon of the corona is accompanied by a hissing sound, production of ozone, power loss and radio interference.
+The higher the voltage is raised, the larger and higher the luminous envelope becomes, and greater are the sound, the power loss, and the radio noise.

 How Corona is Formed?

 Therefore, under normal conditions, the air around the conductors contains some ionized particles (i.e., free electrons and +ve ions) and neutral molecules.

-Under the influence of potential gradient, the existing free electrons acquire greater velocities.
+Under the influence of the potential gradient, the existing free electrons acquire greater velocities.
 The greater the applied voltage, the greater the potential gradient and more is the velocity of free electrons.